zynksoftware/Zynk-Workflow/docs/_documentation/ACT-Connector/Importing-Products-into-ACT!.md

 ## Connection Settings
 ### ACT!
 Connection
 _Required_
 The ACT! connection to import Products into.
-See the [Connecting to ACT!](connecting-to-act!) page if you require more information on how to create/manage Zynk Connections to ACT!.
+See the [Connecting to ACT!](connecting-to-act) page if you require more information on how to create/manage Zynk Connections to ACT!.
 Defaulted to the connection marked as the default for ACT!.
-For more information on managing default connections within Zynk, see the [Connection Manager|Connection-Manager#default](connection-manager|connection-manager#default) page.
+For more information on managing default connections within Zynk, see the [Connection Manager](connection-manager) page.

 ## File Settings
 ### Fail File